lucasmargui/devops/README.md

 ---

-## 🐳 Creating and Hosting Custom Docker Images for Future Pipelines
+## 🐳 Creating Custom Docker Images and Hosting in Docker Hub
 This section demonstrates how to build and host a **custom Docker image** that encapsulates a web application (in this case, a site running on Apache).
 This image can later be used within automated **CI/CD pipelines** or deployed on remote servers such as AWS.

 ---

-### 🌐 Step 1 – Clone the Website Repository
+### Step 1 – Clone the Website Repository

 First, install **Git** and clone the website repository that will be containerized.